EmmanuelDemey/codelab-elastic/README.md

-# Step 0
+# Step 0 - Our Angular / NodeJS application

-Our application is based on a Front application (Angular) and a NodeJS REST API.
+Our application is based on a Front application using Angular and a NodeJS REST API.

-In order to launch the demo app, you should run the following command
+* In order to launch the demo app, you should run the following command

 ```shell
 git clone https://github.com/Gillespie59/devoxx-universite-elastic